MastroLindus/immortaccibot/README.md

 Todo:

 -   better logging
--   avoid committing to master
--   run tests before merging PR
 -   better code split/organization
 -   use node telegram SDK library instead of making manual http calls
--   tweak github actions
+-   tweak github actions if we need to go with pull requests
--   refactor variable names
 -   local development
 -   new features!